razbuild/raztodo/README.md

 ---

-RazTodo is simple, cross-platform CLI todo and task management tool — no dependencies, using SQLite for storage.
+RazTodo is a lightweight and cross-platform CLI tool for efficient todo and task management, using SQLite as its storage backend.

 | Preview |
 |:-------:|